JavOrraca/resume/README.md

-# resume
+# README
-Test for making clean developer-style resume
+This repository was created from the devresume Hugo theme clone to create a clean, developer-style resume.